imixs/imixs-workflow/src/site/markdown/core/xml/transform_xml.md

 		</entity>
 	</collection>

-See details about the xml format in the {{{../xml.html}XML Section}}.
-To transform the external xml a simple xsl template can be used like shown in the following example:
+See details about the xml format in the section [XML](../index.html).
+To transform the external data source a simple XSL template can be used like shown in the following example:

 	<?xml version="1.0"?>
 	<xsl:stylesheet version="1.0"